pulsar-inc/scrapito/README.md

 - If you permform some changes in rollup config or package.json run the `npm run refresh` command each time you make a change to be able to test the result properly.
   - It may save you an hour or so ...

+# Use-cases

+- Be able to paste some HTML on a web app, then editor to the right allow you to write the json template.